 If you provide these services and they meet the definition of consulting services, it isn’t a specified service trade or business (SSTB).

 It’s a qualified trade or business which influences your final deduction amount, ability to aggregate, and more.

-If you want to aggregate – or combine – your businesses for this deduction, you must meet two of three factors.
-These factors are:
+If you want to aggregate – or combine – your businesses for this deduction, you must meet certain requirements.